2020 Celebration of Teaching and Learning Symposium

 Description: One of the great promises of educational technology is that it offers new ways to leverage research findings from cognitive, brain, and learning sciences.
 Attention, memory, and thinking skills all play pivotal roles in learning, and the research literature offers a rich set of ideas for how to take advantage of these mechanisms in teaching with technology.
 But, there is a complication: These cognitively-optimized approaches often require more effort from students, not less, and students lacking self-regulation skills will miss out on the benefits technology can bring.
 In this talk, Dr. Michelle Miller discusses strategies for bringing cognitive and motivational research together in technology-enhanced learning activities that make the most of what we know about how the mind works.

 4:00-5:00 PM | Panel Conversation | Faculty Room

 Wing Fu, Assistant Professor of Physical Therapy at Vagelos College of Physicians and Surgeons and Vanessa Guida, Lecturer and Course Co-Director, Undergraduate Writing Program at Columbia College, both recipients of Provost Teaching and Learning Grants, discussed the impact of redesigning their courses which included flipping lecture materials, including more active learning opportunities during class, and encouraging student reflection.

 5:00-6:00 PM | Reception and Poster Exhibition | Rotunda

-Join us for refreshments and conversation!
-Faculty, graduate students, postdocs and staff will present posters to share their teaching and/or curricular innovations.
-This interactive showcase will feature collaborative learning activities, flipped/blended classrooms, new models of student assessment, and teaching with technology, and will highlight projects by faculty recipients of the Provost’s funding opportunities.
+30 faculty, graduate students, postdocs and staff presented posters to share their teaching and/or curricular innovations.
+This exhibition featured collaborative learning activities, flipped/blended classrooms, new models of student assessment, and teaching with technology, and highlighted projects by faculty recipients of the Provost’s funding opportunities.